jdhenke/celestrium/doc/paper.md

 ## Three Interface Case Studies

 This section provides concrete examples of interfaces which were implemented using Celestrium.
-One for each of three different, real data sets.
+There is one for each of three different, real data sets.
 We use these three implementation as case studies to qualitatively judge Celestriums' effectiveness from a developer's perspective.

 The actual code to implement these interfaces can be found in the appendix.